 Our beginnings

-The Natural Resources Access Regulator (NRAR) was established in 2017 after an independent review into allegations of mismanagement of water resources and misconduct.
-Those allegations resulted in loss of public confidence in enforcement of NSW water law and widespread skepticism about the effectiveness of metering arrangements at that time.
+In 2017, an independent review investigated claims of mismanagement of water resources and misconduct.
+These claims caused the public to lose confidence in the enforcement of NSW water laws.
+They also led to scepticism about the effectiveness of metering systems at that time.

-The review was conducted by a former senior Commonwealth public servant and experienced water manager, Ken Matthews, who delivered a series of recommendations to the State Government about how to respond - the Water Reform Action Plan.
+Ken Matthews conducted the review.
+He is a former senior Commonwealth public servant and experienced water manager.
+He delivered a series of recommendations to the state government in a paper titled the Water Reform Action Plan.

-From its inception, NRAR's purpose was to make the NSW water compliance and enforcement system:
+Since our establishment in 2017, NRAR's purpose has been to make the NSW water compliance and enforcement system:

 Our structure

-NRAR is run by an independent four-member board which is responsible for strategic decision-making and oversight.
+NRAR is run by an independent board.
+It is responsible for strategic decision-making and oversight.
 NRAR's day-to-day operations are managed by the Chief Regulatory Officer and the executive team.

 Read more about the Natural Resources Access Regulator Act 2017.